Earth Sciences Field Experience

-The Dickinson College Earth Sciences Department offers students a wealth of excellent opportunities to study science in the field, both domestically and abroad.
-The Earth Sciences Department prides itself on being the 'global' science at Dickinson College and encourages students to observe geologic processes where they are occurring.
-Field opportunities range from trips over a few days to semester-long immersion experiences.
-Click on a link below to see examples of where different programs travel to, or click on an area of the map for a description of the Earth Sciences Department's activities at that location.
+The Dickinson College Earth Sciences Department offers students a wealth of excellent opportunities to do science in the field, both domestically and abroad.
+The Earth Sciences Department prides itself on being the 'global' science at Dickinson College and encourages students to observe earth processes where they are occurring.
+To see a list of all one on one student-faculty research field experiences click here.
+Larger group field opportunities range from class trips over a few days to week long departmental trips to semester long immersion experiences.

 Summer 2013 Baffin island ERSC department field trip